Finance Montréal’s FSI Award for Best Sustainable Development Report

 Sustainable Investment Professional Certification (SIPC)

 The FSI is the originator of this online certification program, which was launched in the fall of 2011 and is administered by the John Molson Executive Centre at Concordia University.
-SIPC is made up of five online courses.
-Each consists of online lectures, readings, training sessions and case-study assignments.
+Finance Montréal will continue to promote the SIPC across its network.
+The SIPC is made up of five online courses, each consisting of online lectures, readings, training sessions and case-study assignments.
 They’re designed to provide with context and help you understand concepts of environmental, social, financial and ethical sustainability in real-world settings.
 The program must be completed over a 12-month period and corresponds to approximately 80 hours of study.
 Registration is every 2nd and 15th of each month.
 The program content is offered in English and qualifies for continuing education credits with the CFA Institute.
 The admission requirements are to have at least one year of work experience, an undergraduate degree in a relevant discipline and a keen desire to learn and implement sustainability programs.
 Find out more.

 The aim of this annual competition, which launched in the fall of 2014, is to recognize the best Quebec-based research on responsible investment.
 Every Fall, a scholarship is awarded to the student who submits the best graduate-level research paper (masters or doctorate).
 Find out more.